This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 An on-screen spirit level warns you if your printer is unlevel and helps you adjust the appropriate foot to make it spot on.

 Next up you need to send your print file to the printer.
-You can do this via wifi, SD-card or network cable.
-The on screen display is very adept at showing a queue of jobs, which is ideal if you plan to use the printer in a business or office environment with multiple jobs or people.
+You can do this via network cable.
+The on-screen display is very adept at showing a queue of jobs, which is ideal if you plan to use the printer in a business or office environment with multiple jobs or people.

-Once you press print, the Form 2 starts to fill the tank with just enough resin to print your part.
+Once you press print, the FabPro starts to fill the tank with just enough resin to print your part.
 Then it gently heats up the resin in the tank to a comfortable 30°C, occasionally giving a quick stir with the wiper arm, then printing begins…

 You can set up the included software to email or text you once your print is complete.
 Again a handy solution in a business environment.

-Formlabs have put a lot of effort into making the post processing part of SLA printing as easy as possible.
+3D Systems has put a lot of effort into making the post-processing part of resin printing as easy as possible.
 Unfortunately, the downside of resin printing is that the parts don’t come off the build ready to use.
 They will be covered in sticky uncured resin and will need a certain amount of cleaning and processing.

-Thankfully, Formlabs have made this often frustrating process a breeze by designing tools that solve every common problem.
+Thankfully, 3D Systems has made this often frustrating process a breeze by designing accessories that solve every common problem.
 From stands to grips, removers to liquid baths, the whole process is optimized and made easy with the right tools.

 Next, you can take advantage of the cleverly designed cleaning station.
 There are two rinsing containers held in a stand and a useful tool for lifting parts to and from them.